 What does operator mean?

 Operator is a role term whose meaning depends heavily on the legal regime, which is why it cannot safely be treated as a universal business label.
-In EUDR specifically, it is the actor who places relevant products on the market or exports them in the course of a commercial activity.
+The practical task is to record which source regime applies and which regulated activity makes the actor responsible.

 Official definitions by source